laravel/nova-docs/4.0/customization/dashboards.md

 ## Default Dashboard

 Nova ships with a default `App\Nova\Dashboards\Main` dashboard class containing a `cards` method.
-You can customise the value of cards by modifying the method:
+You can customize which cards are present on the default dashboard via this method:

 ```php
 /**